 Before you can open a pull request, you must make a commit to your development branch.
 A commit is a way of storing your changes to the branch in Git.
 You can continue to make updates to your branch and make additional commits.

 After you have committed, you can open a pull request with your commits.
-Pull requests show the differences between your branch and the default (main) branch, run checks to be sure you are not adding broken links to the production build, create a deployment preview build, and give other users an opportunity to comment on the changes before they are merged with the main branch.
+Pull requests show the differences between your branch and the main branch.
+They run checks for broken links, create deployment preview builds, and allow team members to review changes before merging.

 To see a preview build of your project: